-We devise and manage innovative projects that use creative methods to engage the public in pressing social and environmental issues.
+We design and manage innovative projects that use creative methods to engage the public in the pressing social and environmental issues of our time.

 We provide strategic advice to organizations seeking to design creative projects to engage the public in pressing social or environmental issues.

 We also provide strategic advice to artists seeking to expand their artistic practice to include elements that engage the public, inspire public discourse and where desired, facilitate action on a specific issue.

 We offer a workshop, Seeding Possibilities, that brings together community stakeholders (including community leaders, residents, artists, scientists and others), to collectively design innovative approaches to tackling environmental issues facing their community.

 In 2015 we collaborated with a diverse array of Los Angeles residents including Residents of Pacoima, GRID Alternatives, Voces Verdes, Community Health Center, Free Lots, LA Open Acres, Pacoima Beautiful, RePowerLA, LA social practice artists, graphic designers, urban art interventionists and more to collectively design an art intervention that connected low income residents to free solar power resources including free solar installation training for youth to free solar panels for low income homeowners.